 6.34.1 Applicability to language

 If it is necessary to call a function that is not yet defined in the current translation unit, a function prototype is required as a forward reference to the definition.
-Usually the prototype specifies the name of the function, its return type and the types of the parameters it requires, as in void foo(int x); However for compatibility with earlier C standards, compilers accept a prototype with either no parameters, as in void foo(); or just parameter names, as in void foo(x); If either of these two forms is used, the compiler allows calls to the function with any number of parameters, including none, which may lead to undefined behaviour{XE undefined behaviour}.
+Usually the prototype specifies the name of the function, its return type and the types of the parameters it requires, as in void foo(int x); However for compatibility with earlier C standards, compilers accept a prototype with either no parameters, as in void foo(); or just parameter names, as in void foo(x); If either of these two forms is used, the compiler allows calls to the function with any number of parameters, including none, which may lead to undefined behaviour. .
 It is therefore recommended that function prototypes should always be written with parameter types.
 If the function has no parameters, it should be written using void as the parameter list, as in void goo(void);

 C also allows a function to take a variable number of arguments, as in the printf() function.
 This is specified in the function definition by terminating the list of parameters with an ellipsis (...).
 No information about the number or types of the parameters expected is supplied, and the compiler will accept any number and type of parameters in the call.